areaewhy/JoplinView/replit.md

 This is a full-stack web application built to manage and view Joplin notes stored in Amazon S3.
 The application provides a web interface to browse, search, and view markdown notes that have been exported from Joplin to an S3 bucket.
 It features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data storage and Drizzle ORM for database operations.

+**Current Status**: Successfully deployed and working with real Joplin notes from S3-compatible storage (Backblaze B2).
+The application properly parses Joplin's native note format, filters out revisions and resources, and displays notes with correct titles and markdown rendering.

 ## User Preferences

 Preferred communication style: Simple, everyday language.